 What we didn’t like

-We aren’t thrilled with the privacy policy.
+We also aren’t thrilled with the privacy policy.
 Dashlane is hazy about how it shares data with affiliates.
 While that’s not the worst case we’ve seen with software, it doesn’t bode well with users who want clarity and transparency.

 FAQs